 Know what you want.
 Set goals based on your needs and priorities.
 However, she cautions, always have a timeline for what you want to achieve.
 You are your own advisor, so figure out which approach works best for you.
 “I always say one has to be disciplined; it’s key to learning.
 I have time to do homework and to care for my children, and I study after they go to sleep.”

 Take it step-by-step.
 Dr. Onuoha-Obilor recommends starting with the end in mind.
 “Once you say you can do it, no one will advise you better than yourself.
 You have to be your own cheerleader.”
 In addition to strong self-motivation, build a network that includes family, friends, and colleagues and allows time to connect with them.
 Remember, your success is the success of your community.

 Ask for help.
 If you don’t ask for help, you won’t receive it.
 She frequently writes to her instructors, which has led to a good rapport and allowed her flexibility when she needed it.
 “We have good teachers who give their time to help us.”
 She also says it’s critical to make use of all of the university’s resources.
-Walden creates a community of learning to support its students through help from faculty members, peers, personal advisors, the Student Support Team, and staff at the Writing Center, the library, and career services.
+Walden creates a community of learning to support its students through help from faculty members, peers, personal advisors, the Student Support Team, and staff at the Writing Center, the library, and career planning and development.
 “Take advantage of all of the resources available to you,” she says.